astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 One specific way you plan to improve your AI usage next project
 ```

-Write this however works for you—paragraphs, bullets, diagrams.
+Write this however works for you — paragraphs, bullets, diagrams.
 Emojis encouraged!
 Just help me understand your learning journey.

 ## Scaffolded AI Integration Framework